- Published on 1967

-Info about “Good Morning Good Morning”
+About “Good Morning Good Morning”

 “Good Morning Good Morning” was written by John Lennon and credited to Lennon–McCartney.
 The song was inspired by a television commercial for Kellogg’s Corn Flakes.
 A reference to contemporary television was made in the lyric “It’s time for tea and Meet the Wife”.

 A basic track was recorded on 8 February 1967, with overdubs recorded on 16 February (bass guitar and lead vocals), 13 March (brass section), 28 March (backing vocals and guitar solo), and 29 March (animal noises).
 McCartney played a Fender Esquire for the guitar solo.
 George Martin brought in Sounds Incorporated to provide the song’s prominent brass backing at Lennon’s request.

 The animal noises heard at the beginning (and end) of the song were arranged by engineer Geoff Emerick in such a way as to show each animal capable of devouring (or frightening) the one preceding it.